wilmixjemin8/CHRISTINFORMATIONTECHNOLOGY/README.md

 Note:
-JDollar Section  is  only  about 0.00000000000001%  of  christinformationtechnologies.
+ZIT Section  is  only  about 0.00000000000001%  of  christinformationtechnologies.